 3. In quesadillas

 4. For dessert!
-Skip the savoury ingredients and instead add vanilla, cocoa powder and your favourite sweetener to make Chocolate Hummus.
+Skip the savory ingredients and instead add vanilla, cocoa powder and your favorite sweetener to make Chocolate Hummus.

 5. In mashed potatoes or potato salad

 6. Salad dressing.
 Try variations using roasted red pepper and avocado.